North to Alaska Quilting Cruise

 Day 1 Seattle, Washington

-We begin our eight-night Alaskan Cruise out of Seattle, Washington.
+We begin our seven-night Alaskan Cruise out of Seattle, Washington.
 Seattle is often characterized by its laid-back attitude and rainy climate, but this thriving metropolis also offers one-of-a-kind architecture, the Olympic and Cascade mountain ranges, and a unique urban sophistication.
 A trip to Seattle isn't complete without visiting Pike Place Market.
 Here, you can browse the stalls of local merchants and artists, take in a street performance, or watch fishmongers play catch with the catch of the day.